 - You encountered a bunch of haters talking smack about you

 - Your coworkers didn’t invite you out to lunch with them last week

 - You’re busting your ass to write a blog, but nobody reads it

 - Your favorite sports team is on a three game losing streak

 - The lady at your favorite deli put relish on your sandwich, when you clearly stated that you didn’t want it

 - You’re the administrator of a Facebook group and you had a bunch of people “unlike” your page

 - You got a flat tire yesterday

-- You got wasted at the yearly Holiday Party and made a fool out of yourself
+- You got wasted at Thanksgiving and made a fool out of yourself

 - Your boss yelled at you